sangwookim98/Bloom-Filter-Project/README.md

 # MinHash Project: Plagarism Detector
 Plagarism Detector code by implementing technique of MinHashing.
 Plagarism of a document can be determined by Jaccard's Measure after comparing two documents.
+After establishing MinHashing techniques, will be comparing runtimes with linear search.

 ##### MinHash